whoami-shubham/Summer_of_Code/Student.md

 doing everything on just one project, but solving as many issues as you can, contributing as much as you can.

+### Adding Your Own Project
+Summer of Code is about working on Open Source .
+In case you did not like any of the projects listed.
+Tell us about the project you’re working on, add your project as mentor.

 ### steps
   * fork your mentor's project -> clone repository -> code -> push  -> send pull request
 ### steps for clone and push